 Part of the safeguarding measures we have in place include the safe dropping off and picking up of pupils at the start and end of the school day.
-After 8am, once a child has been dropped off (or arrived in the case of those children who walk to school independently) they are supervised by a member of school staff and are not permitted to leave the school site.
-Before 8.30am, pupils in Junior House must be placed in 'Early Birds' and dropped off at The Den with the staff on duty.
-Pupils in Upper School wait on the playground before going to Form Rooms at 8.30am.
+After 7:30am, once a child has been dropped off (or arrived in the case of those children who walk to school independently) they are supervised by a member of school staff and are not permitted to leave the school site.
+Between 7:30 and 8:00 pupils attend 'Up with the Larks'.
+Between 8:00 and 8:30am, pupils in Junior House must be placed in 'Early Birds' and dropped off at The Den or Nursery (for Foundation Stage pupils) with the staff on duty.
+Pupils in Upper School wait on the playground before going to Form Rooms at 8:25am.